omidarmat/webDevNotes/react/react.md

 # **React 3rd party libraries**

+## **React developer tools**

+Since developer tools are so helpful for developers, the React team built dev-tools specific to React, which can be extremely helpful when working with [state](#state-in-react).

+Install React's Chrome dev-tools.

 ## **React Router**

 To implement routing, we start by creating the file structure for the components that correspond to different URLs.
 Usually, we create a folder in the `src` folder and call it `pages`.
 This folder will basically include our structural components.
 So inside the `pages` folder, we now create a file, for instance, called `Product.jsx`, and remember to write `jsx` as the file's extension.